sagesteppe/flyer/README.md

 The goal of this package is to provide a readily available data set for cartographic activities.
-In particular, a data set composed of point, and linestring geometries, rather than polygons for typical chloropleth applications - such as the North Carolina SIDS data set which comes with `sf`.
+In particular, a data set composed of point, and linestring geometries, rather than polygons for typical choropleth applications - such as the North Carolina SIDS data set which comes with `sf`.
 Additional advantages of the data set is that it follows a sequential series of events, allowing for intelligent use of story maps,